/ tool-comparisons / Upstash vs Prisma for Solo Developers

 Upstash is a serverless Redis platform that works over HTTP.
 You get a durable Redis instance without managing infrastructure, and it integrates cleanly with serverless and edge environments.
 The REST API means no TCP connection management.
 Just make HTTP requests to read and write data.

 For solo developers, Upstash covers the fast data layer of your stack.
 Session storage, API response caching, rate limiting, and background job processing through QStash.
-The free tier handles 10,000 commands per day, which is plenty for development and early users.
+The free tier handles 500,000 commands per month with 256MB of storage and 10GB of bandwidth, which is plenty for development and early users.
+(Upstash moved away from the older 10,000 commands per day cap to this monthly model.)

 Upstash also offers a vector database for AI applications and Kafka for event streaming.
 The platform is growing beyond plain Redis into a broader serverless data toolkit.